We invest in strategies to address the biggest challenges facing the places we call home: the Bay Area and Hawai‘i.

 When Joyce launched the spend down foundation in 2015, it was important to her to honor Larry’s legacy and their shared love for Hawai‘i by continuing to support communities across the islands.
 Recognizing that many of the same challenges facing the Bay Area are present in Hawai‘i and that the Stupski Foundation could make a real difference there, we now invest in statewide community-led programs that address each of our issue areas.

 While the Bay Area and Hawai‘i are similar in many ways, the Aloha state is an extraordinary place with its own history, culture, and systems.
 Because of that, we partner with the Hawai‘i Community Foundation to understand the local context and find organizations that are working on issues that strategically align with our vision.
 Thanks to this partnership, we can share lessons from Hawai‘i and apply them to our work in the Bay Area and vis versa.
-Throughout our spend down over the next 10 years, we will continue to identify organizations in partnership with the Hawai‘i Community Foundation that strategically align with our issues areas.
+Throughout our spend down, we will continue to identify organizations in partnership with the Hawai‘i Community Foundation that strategically align with our issues areas.
 Stupski hopes its investments in local, systems-level change will lead to lasting solutions that can be models for other funders connected to Hawaiʻi.

 Get glimpse at the Winward side of Oʻahu where we work on food security with our grantee partner, Hoʻokuaʻāina.